 Americans are often asked to reflect on black history.

 As Americans, we should gratefully accept that invitation to learn.
 There are dozens of early historical documents (pre-1930) that give an accurate picture of slavery, abolition and Reconstruction, including slave narratives, abolitionist writings and influential black biographies.
 We should know and appreciate the early black influencers like Sojourner Truth, Frederick Douglass, and Booker T. Washington.

 And yet, for those who study true black History, the popular narrative will continue to prove troubling.

-Yes, the story is compelling and interesting, but the historical facts don’t support it.
+Yes, the contemporary “story” is compelling and interesting, but the historical facts don’t support it.
 It’s a MYTH.
 And it’s Alex Haley’s old “myth” that still percolates.
 Just like he fabricated his historical story (to inspire “his people”), many black historians, authors, professors, musicians, activists, news commentators, and film makers (all of whom are black) now peddle their own narrative of “white shame and blame.”
 Slavery is evil.
 White people owned slaves.
 White people are evil.
+White people need to feel shame.
+White people owe us.
 And yet, when facts run counter to this narrative, these contradictory stories are buried and history is revised.